cybersmithio/tiobot/README.md

+# tiobot
-tiobot is a web interface to a workflow automation based on vulnerability data downloaded from Tenable.io.
+This is a web interface to a workflow automation based on vulnerability data downloaded from Tenable.io.
 It requires a Mongo DB to access the data from Tenable.io.
 The database is populated by the tiovulndlr microservice.
-See tiovulndlr for how to setup the Mongo DB.
+See https://github.com/cybersmithio/tiovulndlr for how to setup the Mongo DB.

 # To Build
-To build tiobot: docker build ./ -t tiobot
+To build tiobot: **docker build ./ -t tiobot**

 # To Run
 To run tiobot: